AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/release_notes/agora_class_release.md

 ### New features

+#### Flexible Classroom UI builder

+Flexible classroom UI builder is launched to enable you to design and custoimize the UI  of your classroom.

 #### Online proctoring scenario (Web, Electron, iOS)

 v2.8.0 provides the Agora Proctor SDK for online exam proctoring scenarios.
 For details, see the Agora Proctor SDK API reference.